Sunderland 'Til I Die: Background

 Sunderland chairman Ellis Short originally agreed to extensive, behind-the-scenes filming in the summer of 2017 on the basis it would attract potential investors.
 Sunderland had already been the focus of previous fly on the wall documentaries, including the 1998 Premier Passions (which also documented a relegation season) and its 1999 follow-up Premier Pressures.

 Production company Fulwell 73 (who had previously produced the acclaimed football documentary The Class of '92) had allegedly expressed interest in buying Sunderland in June 2017 shortly before the commencement of filming, but withdrew, citing the demands of their production business.
 Promoting Sunderland 'til I Die on The Totally Football League Show in December 2018, Pearlman and Turner cast doubt on the veracity of these reports, suggesting there had been: "a lot of two plus two equals five going on".
 Speaking on the Roker Report podcast prior to the release of the series, Pearlman and Turner, both Sunderland fans, revealed that they had been trying to produce material for the club for a while and had even offered to produce an end-of-season DVD for free.

 Filming commenced in June 2017 with the expectation that Sunderland would be challenging for promotion back to the Premier League.
 Manager Chris Coleman admitted to being uncomfortable with the filming arrangements, which were already in place when he replaced Simon Grayson as manager part way through the season.
 Coleman described the constant attention as being 'unnatural'.
 The series does not include a repeat of the memorable, expletive-laden dressing room scenes from Premier Passions, as Coleman explained: "The only thing I really dug my heels in about was that I didn't want any filming in my dressing room.
-That’s been kept separate."
+That's been kept separate."

-The series culminates with the takeover of the club by Stewart Donald following relegation.
+The first season culminates with the takeover of the club by Stewart Donald following relegation.

 A premiere of the first episode took place at the Sunderland Empire Theatre on 5 December 2018.
 The production company were joined by local media, Sunderland players and staff, and a group of 200 season ticket holders who had been selected from a draw.
-After the premiere, attendees were shown a trailer for a second series.
+After the premiere, attendees were shown a trailer for a second season.

-The opening titles were created by Alchemy Studio, and feature icons from Sunderland's industrial past, with the song "Shipyards" from the Sunderland-based band The Lake Poets.
+The opening titles were created by Alchemy Studio and feature icons from Sunderland's industrial past, with the song "Shipyards" by the Sunderland-based band The Lake Poets.

-Filming continued during the 2018–19 season, with a view to producing a second series.
+Filming continued during 2018–19, with a view to producing a second season.
 Speaking to BBC Sport in February 2019, Turner said that they had received greater access since the change of ownership.

 Regarding the possibility of a third series, co-producer Leo Pearlman had stated that there were no plans currently in place for one and filming didn't take place during the 2019–20 season.

-Following the club's victory in the 2022 EFL League One play-off Final, Pearlman announced a third and final series documenting Sunderland's 2022 League One play-offs.
+Following the club's victory in the 2022 EFL League One play-off final, Pearlman announced a third and final series documenting Sunderland's 2022 League One play-offs.
+The third series comprising three episodes was released on 13 February 2024.